harshu-panchal/Digital-AELA-/BACKEND_COMPLETION_REPORT.md

 - The backend architecture is well-structured with proper separation of concerns
 - Most core features are implemented and functional
-- The main gaps are in student learning experience (enrollment, progress, certificates)
+- Course enrollment is fully functional with complete UI integration
+- Student learning experience is significantly improved with enrollment management
 - Payment processing is completely missing and needs immediate attention
 - Frontend services are generally well-connected to available backend endpoints
 - Some features use localStorage fallbacks (e.g., teacher courses) which should be migrated to full backend integration